Voice of God — Can every Christian hear the voice of God?

 Hebrews 5:11-14 and 1 John 2:12-14 tell us that every Christian grows spiritually as they learn more and more about the truths that are written in the Bible.

-Only Christians can hear the voice of God, and they hear it from the written pages of the Bible.
+It has been rare for anyone other than the elect or believers to hear the voice of God.
+When believers hear the voice of God, today it comes from the written pages of the Bible.
 God wrote the Bible (2 Peter 1:20-21).
-To non-Christians, the Bible is meaningless and difficult to understand.
+To unbelievers, the Bible is meaningless and difficult to understand.
 Discover how to become a Christian by reading Searching For God.

 Suggested Links:How To Walk With God